philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 ## Conclusion

 Hopefully this article has helped you think about DOM events in a new light.
 They're not isolated pieces that can be modified without consequence.
-They're global, interconnected objects that often affect far more code than you realize.
+They're global, interconnected objects that often affect far more code than you initially realize.

 To avoid bugs, it's almost always best to leave events alone and let them propagate as the browser intended.

 If you're ever unsure about what to do, just ask yourself the following question: is it possible that some other code, either now or in the future, might want to know that this event happened?
-The answer is usually yes.
+The answer to this question is usually yes.
+Whether it be as someting as trivial as a Bootstrap modal or as critical event tracking analytics, having access to events is important.

-Whether it be as trivial as a Bootstrap modal or as critical event tracking analytics, if something might ever want to know about an event, it's better to leave it alone and find another solution.
+When in doubt, don't stop propagation.